jameshkramer/docs/docs/standard/linq/write-query-finds-elements-based-context.md

 ---
 title: How to write a query that finds elements based on context - LINQ to XML

-ms.date: 07/20/2015
+description: Write a query that selects elements based on context; for example, filter results based on preceding or following sibling elements. ms.date: 07/20/2015
 dev_langs:
   - "csharp"